aospapp/aosp/external/fonttools/README.rst

 FontTools requires `Python <http://www.python.org/download/>`__ 2.7, 3.4
 or later.

-**NOTE** After January 1 2019, until no later than June 30 2019, the support for *Python 2.7* will be limited to only bug fixes, and no new features will be added to the ``py27`` branch.
-The upcoming FontTools 4.x series will require *Python 3.5* or above.
+**NOTE** From August 2019, until no later than January 1 2020, the support for *Python 2.7* will be limited to only critical bug fixes, and no new features will be added to the ``py27`` branch.
+The upcoming FontTools 4.x series will require *Python 3.6* or above.
 You can read more `here <https://python3statement.org>`__ and `here <https://github.com/fonttools/fonttools/issues/765>`__ for the reasons behind this decision.